Example with custom stratification by isolate source

 drug_class = "Quinolones",

-) ## the variable drug_agent appears essential for get_binary_matrix function to work...
+) ## the variable drug appears essential for get_binary_matrix function to work...

 # Check the format of the processed genotype table